djohnst914/Passive_Investing/README.md

 -**[Install Anaconda](https://docs.anaconda.com/free/anaconda/install/index.html)**

 The SQLAlchemy library should have installed on your computer as part of the Anaconda download.
-To confirm that SQLAlchemy is installed in your Conda dev environment, open a terminal window, and then complete the following steps:
+To confirm that SQLAlchemy is installed in your Conda 'dev' environment, open a terminal window, and then complete the following steps:

 1. In your terminal, activate your Conda 'dev' environment before checking for installation: